You dont have javascript enabled! Please enable it!

 Malindi Day Trip Arabuko-Sokoke Forest Nature Walks Itinerary

-0630 Hours: After an early breakfast depart by road from Malindi to Arabuko Sokoke Forest Reserve located 18 km away.
+0600 Hours: After an early breakfast depart by road from Malindi or Mombasa to Arabuko Sokoke Forest Reserve.
+The forest is located 2 hours drive from Mombasa and 30 minutes from Malindi.
+The best times to visit are early morning or late afternoon as most wildlife will hide from the midday heat.
 The best time to watch birds is from dawn to around 9:00 am.

 Approximately 90% of the world’s population of golden-rumped elephant shrew is found in the forest, and other mammals are waterbuck, duiker, suni, Sokoke bushy-tailed mongoose, African civet, caracal, blotched genet.